bilalrajput09/Scrape-Amazon-Product-Listings/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magician React App Project<a name="Math Magician React App Project"></a>
+# 📖 Amazon Scrape Project <a name="Amazon Scrape Project"></a>

-> This project is a calculator app called Math-Magician that allows users to perform simple arithmetic calculations.
-It was built using React, a popular JavaScript library for building user interfaces.
+> This project is a simple scrape app that allows users to perform a scrape to Amazon products.

-**Math Magician React App Project** is a web project where i test my React programming skills.

 ## 🛠 Built With <a name="built-with"></a>

 > VS code
+> Node js
+> HTML
+> CSS
-> React
+> JavaScript

 ### Tech Stack <a name="tech-stack"></a>